 Permanent Retainers in Conjunction with Removable Retainers

 Studies show that 70% of patients will experience some unfavorable tooth movement if retainers are not worn as instructed.
 Permanent retainers are most suitable for patients who may have started treatment with a large space between the front teeth or with significant incisor crowding.
 Patients who have experienced relapse previously can also benfit from permanent retainers.
 Not every patient is a candidate for this type of retainer.
-Dr. Nickolaychuk needs to assess whether this type is an option for you.
+Dr. Nickolaychuk or Dr. Kotyk would need to assess whether this type is an option for you.
 The wire is cemented to the back of the teeth and it is meant to be permanent.
 The main disadvantage of this retainer relates to oral hygiene.
 It is difficult to floss around the retainer.
 Plaque and calculus often accumulate around the wire.
 This type of retainer is only guaranteed for one year.
 There will be fees after that time should any maintenance appointments be required.

 Retainers are part of your treatment and one set will be provided to you at no cost.
 A lab fee will be charged for repairs due to abuse or negligence or if they are not worn as instructed.
 Since permanent retainers are intended to be permanent, there will be a fee for removal or ongoing repairs (i.e.